PrismarineJS/bedrock-protocol/docs/API.md

 ## Client docs

-You can create a server as such:
+You can create a client like below:
 ```js
 const bedrock = require('bedrock-protocol')
 const client = bedrock.createClient({